|

 maybe that was

 one of the 5,000 famous people who’s exactly like her.
-Anyway, someone

 was dating a black guy.
-We
+I

 forget who.

-Does it mean that they’re actually
+mean they’re actually

 homophobic?
 Probably